-Monsters can surprise a ship, but since water-dwelling monsters are generally not visible, a ship cannot surprise a monster.
-When the Labyrinth Lord rolls for a random encounter, the distance to the monster is determined like other wilderness encounters (446×10 yards).
+Monsters can surprise a ship, but because monsters native to the water cannot generally be seen, or "sneaked up on," a ship may never surprise a monster.
+When the Labyrinth Lord rolls for a random encounter, the distance the monster is from the group is the same as in other wilderness encounters (4d6 ×10 yards).

-Under normal weather conditions, other ships are visible from 300 yards away, and land can be seen from up to 24 miles away.
-In harsh weather or dense fog, visibility can be reduced by 90%, or other penalties may apply depending on conditions.
+Assuming weather conditions are normal, other ships can be seen from 300 yards away.
+Land can be seen from up to 24 miles.
+These visibility distances could be reduced by 90% of their normal distance when in harsh weather or dense fog, or some other penalty might be used depending on conditions.